benbuck/finestray/README.md

 ## Limitations

 Unfortunately, Finestray can not currently minimize all windows to the tray.
-Some software creates windows that do not adhere to the normal behavior for minimizing.
+Some software creates windows that do not adhere to the typical behavior for minimizing.
 For example, apps obtained from the Windows Store may not be compatible with Finestray.
-WhatsApp is one popular app that Finestray can't currently minimize to the tray.

 ## Legal